ugjka/kittybot/README.md

 ```

 The 'To' field on the message object in triggers will refer to the channel that
-a given message is in, unless it is a server message, or a user to user private
+a given message is in unless it is a server message or a user-to-user private message.
-message.
 In such cases, the field will be the target user's name.

 For more example triggers, check the examples directory.

 ## The Message struct

 The message struct is primarily what you will be dealing with when building
-triggers or reading off the Incoming channel.
+triggers or reading from the Incoming channel.
 This is mainly the ircmsg.Message struct with some additions.
 See [https://github.com/ugjka/ircmsg/blob/master/message.go#L221](https://github.com/ugjka/ircmsg/blob/master/message.go#L221)